Subject Source: Library of Congress Subject Headings

 Dates: 1911 December 20

 Overview Typed letter from C.D.
 Spivak to H. Schwatt.
 Schwatt asks Spivak to obtain a copy of Cohen’s death certificate.
 Schwatt tells Spivak that Cohen’s father in Russia needs the certificate because the Russian government will make him pay for the military service of Louis Cohen if the certificate is not obtained.

-Overview Letter from H. Schwatt to C.D.
+Overview Typed letter from H. Schwatt to C.D.
 Spivak.
-Schwatt enclosed $1.25 which was left behind from Julius Shapiro who died on December 19, 1910.
+Schwatt enclosed $2.65 left behind from Max Perlman who died on October 16, 1912.

 Overview Handwritten letter from H. Schwatt to C.D.
 Spivak requesting that Spivak sends the belongings left from Emil Jusskowitz to Mrs. Jusskowitz.
 He also asks if Spivak knows the address of the man that shipped Emil's body to New York because Mrs. Jusskowitz was asking for it.